GuilhermeSchwaemmle/GuilhermeSchwaemmle/README.md

 - ⚡ Fun fact: ...
 -->

 ### Welcome to my github!
-My name is Guilherme Augusto Schwaemmle, I am 18 and I am a fullstack developer apprentice from Brazil.
+My name is Guilherme Augusto Schwaemmle, I'm 18, and I'm a fullstack developer apprentice from Brazil.

 <div align="center">